 PLO 7: Environment and Sustainability

-To understand the impact of professional engineering solutions in societal and environmental contexts and demonstrate knowledge of and need for sustainable development.
+Ability to understand the impact of professional engineering solutions in societal and environmental contexts and demonstrate knowledge of and need for sustainable development.

 PLO 8: Ethics

-To apply ethical principles and commit to professional ethics and responsibilities and norms of engineering practice.
+Ability to apply ethical principles and commit to professional ethics and responsibilities and norms of engineering practice.

 PLO 9: Individual and Team Work